 I recognized what my brain was doing, and I caught a wave of sanity amid all my questioning and told my mind to cool it.
 Then, I ate as much of the ice cream as I could before it melted.

-See, contrary to the many messages we receive in the media, eating dessert every day isn’t harmful.
+See, contrary to the many messages we receive in the media, eating dessert isn’t harmful.
 Desserts themselves aren’t even harmful.
-Sugar is not bad, dessert is not dangerous, we don’t need to be afraid of regular food.
+Sugar is not inherently bad, dessert is not dangerous, we don’t need to be afraid of regular food.
 Likewise, not every eating experience is a mind-blowing pleasure.
 Sometimes, food is just regular.
 And that’s okay!

 The ice cream was just a dessert, like any other dessert I eat, ever.
 When dessert feels normal, eating new things (or unsatisfying things) doesn’t derail me.
 I can remember when I was terrified of dessert, and eating something I didn’t love would a) cause a binge, b) cause me to restrict the next day, or c) both.